VL-LN Bench: Towards Long-horizon Goal-oriented Navigation with Active Dialogs: VL-LN Benchmark

 \subsubsection{Episodes Generation}

-Each episode is defined by three core elements: an initial agent pose, a navigation instruction, and a set of target-instance viewpoints.
-The \textbf{initial agent poses} include starting poses from R2R-CE (72 scenes)~\cite{vln-ce} and our manually annotated 18 scenes.
-For the self-annotated scenes, we randomly sample navigable points, snap the agent to the selected location, and accept it as an initial pose only after verifying that the location is valid (on the navmesh, collision-free, and within scene bounds).
-For every instance, we provide two \textbf{instruction} variants: a \emph{partial}, category-only instruction mentioned above and a \emph{full} description that uniquely identifies the target among all instances in the scene (e.g., \textit{``Locate the deep grey chair with black backrest, standing upright on a wooden floor near a computer and a tv in the bedroom.''}).
-To create the full description, we leverage the house-level dictionaries and the spatial-relation graph to select discriminative attributes and relations for the instance, and then prompt GPT-4o~\cite{gpt4o} to generate a natural-language instruction.
-The full instruction supports a non-interactive instance goal navigation setting (i.e. IGN), while the partial instruction is used in IIGN.
-We generate a set of \textbf{viewpoints} for each instance, which serve as expected ``Stop'' locations.
-Based on empirically reasonable viewing distances, we expand each instance’s 3D bounding box by $0.6\,\mathrm{m}$ in all directions and mark all navigable points within the expanded region as instance viewpoints.
+Each episode is defined by three core elements: an initial agent pose, a navigation instruction, and a set of viewpoints for target instance.
+The \emph{initial agent poses} include starting poses from R2R-CE (72 scenes)~\cite{vln-ce} and our manually annotated plausible positions in 18 scenes.
+For every instance, we provide two \emph{instruction} variants: a partial, category-only instruction mentioned above (\eg, \textit{`Search for the chair.''}) and a full description that uniquely identifies the target among all instances in the scene (\eg, \textit{Locate the deep grey chair with black backrest, standing upright on a wooden floor near a computer and a tv in the bedroom.''}).
+The full instruction supports a non-interactive instance goal navigation setting (\ie IGN), while the partial instruction is used in IIGN.
+We generate a set of \emph{viewpoints} for each instance, which serve as expected `Stop'' locations.
 The episode is considered to be successful if the agent stops within 0.25 $ m$ of any viewpoint of the instance.
 Combining an initial agent pose with the instance’s instruction and its viewpoints defines an episode.
+More details on generating the initial agent poses, instructions, and viewpoints are provided in the supplementary material.